 Is it normal for my gums to bleed when I brush my teeth?

-No. While overaggressive brushing or flossing can cause bleeding gums, it is more often the case that bleeding gums are a sign of gum disease.
+While overaggressive brushing or flossing can cause bleeding gums, it is more often the case that bleeding gums are a sign of gum disease.
 Pregnant women more frequently experience bleeding gums because of changes taking place in the body.
-Routine visits are important for everyone at every age.
-If you have bleeding gums, tell your dentist.
+However, routine visits are important for everyone at every age.
+If you have bleeding gums, tell your dentist as soon as you can.

 Can gums recover from gum disease?